 Other than rotting, the other main problem you’ll probably have to deal with are houseplant pests.
 (See the pest control section above for information about bug problems.)

 - Tip rot (the stem is rotting from the top) – In my experience, tip rot is a pretty common problem with plumerias, especially during the winter.
 Tip rot can happen if water somehow gets into the top of a branch, or there was some kind of a wound.
 The tip of your plumeria will turn gray, brown or black and be mushy.
 It’s not always easy to spot, so I try to check my plumeria for signs of tip rot a few times during the winter.
 If left untreated, tip rot will spread, and could eventually kill the plant.
 You can save your plumeria by pruning off all of the rotted pieces of the stem.

 - Stem rot (the stem is rotting from the bottom) – If the stem is mushy and rotting at the base, then you have a more serious problem.
 Plumeria stem rot is caused by overwatering.
 If left untreated, your plumeria will die for sure.
 If the rot isn’t too severe, you can save your plant by taking cuttings of the healthy stems or branches and rooting them (see the propagation section above for details).

 - My plumeria won’t bloom – This is probably the #1 question I get asked about growing plumerias, and there is one simple answer… fertilizer!
-Plumerias need fertilizer in order to bloom.
+Plumerias need fertilizer in order to bloom, and lots of it.
 The good news is that it’s such an easy fix.
 And, once you get the hang of it, your plumeria will flower from spring through fall.
 Wow!
 That’s what we want, and it’s why we love them so much, right!
 See the plumeria fertilizer section above to learn more about how to make feeding a regular part of your plumeria plant care routine.